*update - CMMC v2.0 was introduced on 11/4/2021...additional updates to this article will be included soon. CMMC v2.0 updates added (inline).

 What is CMMC – If you haven’t heard of CMMC (Cybersecurity Maturity Model Certification) yet, you soon will if you are involved in any capacity on a US Government Department of Defense (DoD) project.
 CMMC is a five-tiered cybersecurity model where each tier involves increased maturity and additional requirements.
 Additionally, each tier builds on the previous tier in that in order to be recognized as mature at level 2 (ML2) you must also do everything involved at ML1.
 Currently only ML1 through 3 have been defined as it relates to requirements with 4 and 5 being required for the most secure and sensitive of environments…regardless ML4 and 5 are still the unknown.
 (2.0 update - CMMC is now 3 maturity levels with ML2 in CMMC 2.0 being equivalent to ML3 in CMMC 1.0.
 Much like ML4 and 5 being unknown, CMMC 2.0 ML3 is still an unknown.)

 Why we have CMMC is probably obvious to everyone, or at least will be, after reading this paragraph.
 There are entities out there that are hostile to the US Government and the American way of life.
 These entities could be local to the USA, domestic activists, foreign activists, foreign governments, terrorist organizations, disgruntled citizens, or any other definition of whomever/whatever is hostile to the US Government.
-Additionally, it is clear that some countries (i.e., China) have clear desires to compromise as many companies as possible in order to acquire technology without spending R&D money…essentially stealing technology at the expense of the USA and USA based companies.
+Additionally, it is clear that some countries (i.e., China and Russia) have clear desires to compromise as many companies as possible in order to acquire technology without spending R&D money…essentially stealing technology at the expense of the USA and USA based companies.
 In order to cover all our bases for this collection of hostile entities, we’ll call these entities the threat in a very broad sense.
 It is the viewpoint of the DoD that the threat may not only attempt to compromise a large prime contractor directly but is more likely to leapfrog through subcontract companies to glean just a smidge of data that can be later compiled together to produce more sensitive information.
 This technique is called “island hopping”.